 If someone else has already registered the domain name you want, that doesn’t necessarily mean you’re out of luck.
 There are ways to track down the domain owner so you can ask if they’d like to sell the domain to you.

-Domain names aren’t free; you need to pay for them via a domain name registrar such as GoDaddy.
+Domain names aren’t free, although there are ways to claim a free domain.
+Generally, you need to pay for them via a domain name registrar such as GoDaddy.
 As long as a domain name is registered in your name, no one else may use it for any purpose.

 Related: How to name a business

 The first step when tracking down who owns a domain is to look up that domain name using the WhoIs database.
 It’s simple — all you need to do is copy and paste the web address and hit Search.
 You might need to tick a reCAPTCHA box to prove that you’re a real person and not a bot.

 WhoIs search results spit out a whole lot of interesting information, which can vary slightly depending on where the owner registered the domain name and whether they’ve paid extra for a private listing.

 The “Registrar Name” tells you which domain name registrar the domain owner used to purchase the domain name, while the “Registrant Contact Name” is the name of whoever owns the domain name.